grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_DB2_FORMULA_FIELDS.md

 ### Formula Field Structure

-The `GrapaDB2Field` structure has been extended to support formula fields:
+The `GrapaDBXField` structure has been extended to support formula fields:

 ```cpp
 struct {